ldouguy/GraphRank/README.md

 GraphRank is still in Beta and is published mostly for sake of documentation and proof of concept.
 Issues such as optimizations and unit testing will be dealt with when the package is intended for more wide use.

-Upcoming updates should be focued on:
+Upcoming updates should be focused on:

 - Accuracy of the Katz Centrality and correcting algorithm
-- Addition of functionality such as excluding players with too few tournaments or games
+- Addition of defensive coding checks and unittests
-- Incorporation of cycle resolution (known as the FAS problem: http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.47.7745)
+- Addition of other APIs, such as from Smashgg
-- More data files added
+- Improvements to data storage and reusability of saved data

 For any questions, please contact me via github.